nbari/DALMP/docs/cache/CacheInterface.rst

 ...........

-The construct for each cache backend maybe be different and it is used for defining specific options like the host, port, path etc,
+The construct for each cache backend maybe be different and it is used for defining specific options like the host, port, path, etc.

 .. seealso::